gbr/nitrile/README.md

 1x.
 Do 10-12 for cover letter edit page

 ...

 TODOs with no timeline:

 x.
 Commit and push all Awesome-CV work and add submodule to this one immediately for tracking

 x.
 Move test data mocks to assets in test folder

 x.
-Move below to a different file
+Fix NPM dependency issues

 ---
 Made from [Breko-hub](https://github.com/tomatau/breko-hub).